 Children are welcome at Over-Seas House.

 Members may invite guests to Over-Seas House.
-The name and address of each guest, together with the name of the member, is to be entered in to the guest book kept for that purpose in the entrance hall.
+The name of each guest, together with the name of the member, is to be entered into the visitors log in the entrance hall.
 Members are responsible for their guests' behaviour and guests may not use the premises if unaccompanied by a member.
 Visitors are not admitted to bedroom floors except by special permission of the Duty Manager.
 If you wish for your spouse to use the accommodation at Over-Seas House they too must be a member in their own right.

 ROSL premises are open to non-resident members daily from 8am until 11pm.
 There is a 24hr porter for those in residence.
 Office hours for general enquiries are Monday - Friday 9.30am until 5pm.